wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/modern-management-education/includes/deploy-apps-policies.md

 ![Graphic of two folders.](../media/folders.png)

 1. **Choose a group to configure** using Express Configuration in Intune for Education.
-You’ll be able to select from all your Intune and SDS groups, but we recommend starting with All Users.
+You'll be able to select from all your Intune and SDS groups, but we recommend starting with All Users.

     ![Graphic of four different screens showing a report, a chat, a slide deck, and a kanban board.](../media/four-screens.png)